rht-labs/tech-exercise/docs/slides/content/wrap-up.md

 ### Team Walk the Walls
+#### Pet Battle Industries
 In your table groups, run a mini Walk the Walls session, just like we did each morning.

 Pick the practices that you have created throughout the week and discuss them in your teams.